MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/New-MgContact.md

     - `[PostalCode <String>]`: The postal code.
     - `[State <String>]`: The state.
     - `[Street <String>]`: The street.
   - `[CompanyName <String>]`: Name of the company that this organizational contact belong to.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
   - `[Department <String>]`: The name for the department in which the contact works.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
   - `[DirectReports <IMicrosoftGraphDirectoryObject[]>]`: The contact's direct reports.
 (The users and contacts that have their manager property set to this contact.)
 Read-only.
 Nullable.
+Supports $expand.
     - `[Id <String>]`: Read-only.
     - `[DeletedDateTime <DateTime?>]`:
   - `[DisplayName <String>]`: Display name for this organizational contact.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values), $search, and $orderBy.
   - `[GivenName <String>]`: First name for this organizational contact.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
   - `[JobTitle <String>]`: Job title for this organizational contact.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
   - `[Mail <String>]`: The SMTP address for the contact, for example, 'jeff@contoso.onmicrosoft.com'.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
   - `[MailNickname <String>]`: Email alias (portion of email address pre-pending the @ symbol) for this organizational contact.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
-  - `[Manager <IMicrosoftGraphDirectoryObject>]`: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+  - `[Manager <IMicrosoftGraphDirectoryObject>]`: directoryObject
   - `[MemberOf <IMicrosoftGraphDirectoryObject[]>]`: Groups that this contact is a member of.
 Read-only.
 Nullable.
+Supports $expand.
   - `[OnPremisesLastSyncDateTime <DateTime?>]`: Date and time when this organizational contact was last synchronized from on-premises AD.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+Supports $filter (eq, ne, not, ge, le, in).
   - `[OnPremisesProvisioningErrors <IMicrosoftGraphOnPremisesProvisioningError[]>]`: List of any synchronization provisioning errors for this organizational contact.
+Supports $filter (eq, not).
     - `[Category <String>]`: Category of the provisioning error.
 Note: Currently, there is only one possible value.
 Possible value: PropertyConflict - indicates a property value is not unique.
 Other objects contain the same value for the property.
     - `[OccurredDateTime <DateTime?>]`: The date and time at which the error occurred.
     - `[PropertyCausingError <String>]`: Name of the directory property causing the error.
 Current possible values: UserPrincipalName or ProxyAddress
     - `[Value <String>]`: Value of the property causing the error.
   - `[OnPremisesSyncEnabled <Boolean?>]`: true if this object is synced from an on-premises directory; false if this object was originally synced from an on-premises directory but is no longer synced and now mastered in Exchange; null if this object has never been synced from an on-premises directory (default).
+Supports $filter (eq, ne, not, in, and eq on null values).
   - `[Phones <IMicrosoftGraphPhone1[]>]`: List of phones for this organizational contact.
 Phone types can be mobile, business, and businessFax.
 Only one of each type can ever be present in the collection.
+Supports $filter (eq, ne, not, in).
     - `[Number <String>]`: The phone number.
     - `[Type <String>]`: phoneType
   - `[ProxyAddresses <String[]>]`: For example: 'SMTP: bob@contoso.com', 'smtp: bob@sales.contoso.com'.
 The any operator is required for filter expressions on multi-valued properties.
-Supports $filter.
+Supports $filter (eq, not, ge, le, startsWith).
   - `[Surname <String>]`: Last name for this organizational contact.
+Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values)
   - `[TransitiveMemberOf <IMicrosoftGraphDirectoryObject[]>]`:
   - `[TransitiveReports <IMicrosoftGraphDirectoryObject[]>]`: The transitive reports for a contact.
 Read-only.

 DIRECTREPORTS <IMicrosoftGraphDirectoryObject[]>: The contact's direct reports.
 (The users and contacts that have their manager property set to this contact.)
 Read-only.
 Nullable.
+Supports $expand.
   - `[Id <String>]`: Read-only.
   - `[DeletedDateTime <DateTime?>]`:

-MANAGER <IMicrosoftGraphDirectoryObject>: Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+MANAGER <IMicrosoftGraphDirectoryObject>: directoryObject
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
   - `[DeletedDateTime <DateTime?>]`:

 MEMBEROF <IMicrosoftGraphDirectoryObject[]>: Groups that this contact is a member of.
 Read-only.
 Nullable.
+Supports $expand.
   - `[Id <String>]`: Read-only.
   - `[DeletedDateTime <DateTime?>]`:

 ONPREMISESPROVISIONINGERRORS <IMicrosoftGraphOnPremisesProvisioningError[]>: List of any synchronization provisioning errors for this organizational contact.
+Supports $filter (eq, not).
   - `[Category <String>]`: Category of the provisioning error.
 Note: Currently, there is only one possible value.
 Possible value: PropertyConflict - indicates a property value is not unique.
 Other objects contain the same value for the property.
   - `[OccurredDateTime <DateTime?>]`: The date and time at which the error occurred.
   - `[PropertyCausingError <String>]`: Name of the directory property causing the error.
 Current possible values: UserPrincipalName or ProxyAddress
   - `[Value <String>]`: Value of the property causing the error.

 PHONES <IMicrosoftGraphPhone1[]>: List of phones for this organizational contact.
 Phone types can be mobile, business, and businessFax.
 Only one of each type can ever be present in the collection.
+Supports $filter (eq, ne, not, in).
   - `[Number <String>]`: The phone number.
   - `[Type <String>]`: phoneType